ClassicalMoser/eslint-plugin-import-boundaries/README.md

 ## Features

 - **Deterministic**: One correct path for every import
-- **Explicit Exports**: Ensures every directory is explicit about what it exports (via barrel files)
+- **Explicit Exports**: Ensures every directory is explicit about what it exports (via index files as directory interfaces)
 - **Readable Paths**: Always resolves to the most readable filepath (no `../../../../../../` chains)
 - **Architectural Boundaries**: Enforce clean architecture, hexagonal architecture, feature-sliced design, or any other boundary pattern (including nested boundaries)
 - **Auto-fixable**: Legal import paths are auto-fixable and will always converge to the correct import string.
 - **Zero I/O**: Pure path math and AST analysis - fast even on very large codebases
 - **Type-aware**: Allows different rule definitions for type-only imports vs value imports
 - **Test-ready**: Flexible configuration for test files (skip boundary rules while maintaining fixable and deterministic path format)
-- **Circular Dependency Prevention**: Blocks ancestor barrel imports
+- **Circular Dependency Prevention**: Blocks imports from ancestor directories

 ## Quick Start